Annoucements

 Conclusion

-If you found this breakdown useful, feel free to give a boost, comment, or share your own levels and scenarios below.
+If you found this analysis useful, feel free to give a boost, comment, or share your own levels and scenarios below.

 Disclaimer: This is not financial advice.
 Analysis is for educational purposes only; trade your own plan and manage risk.